The Anglo-Saxon Laboratory and Textile Research

 Penelope Walton Rogers, FSA, Dip.Acc.

 Penelope Walton Rogers was born in 1950 in the West End of Newcastle.
 A government-sponsored scholarship took her to a girls' public school, but at the age of 17 she gave up a place at Girton College Cambridge and went to work in field archaeology.
 Her first publication, on pottery, appeared in 1971 while she was Finds Officer with York Minster Archaeologists and since that time she has produced catalogues, reports and research papers on a range of artefacts of different periods and materials.
 In 1980 she set up Textile Research, an independent unit specialising in textiles and costume.
 In this capacity she has been author of three books and over 150 reports, published in Britain and abroad (Bibliography).
 She is also an experienced academic editor and has brought to publication two volumes of conference papers and nine issues of the journal, Dyes in History and Archaeology.
 In 2001 she established a new business, The Anglo-Saxon Laboratory, which provides archaeologists with reports on early medieval sites and artefacts of all types (Home).
 She is a Fellow of the Society of Antiquaries, qualified in accountancy and trained in business management.
-She is currently Honorary Visiting Fellow at the University of York.
+She is currently Honorary Visiting Fellow at the University of York and Chair of the Early Textiles Study Group.

 Penelope is an experienced project manager and has brought to successful conclusion projects on behalf of English Heritage, commercial archaeological organisations and local-government units.
 She also acts as external supervisor/advisor on post-graduate research at a number of universities.
 For more information email email@example.com